 The project is made possible with the help of volunteers, conscious organizations and dedicated project organizers.
 Javier Rojel, also known as Flash, is one of those passionate organizers.
 He is very involved in the project and eager to spread awareness and grow the initiative.
 “Once we started to help clean the park, we realized that we loved it much more,” said Rojel.
 “We started to learn more about being citizens of the world, sustainability, ecology and global warming.”

 It’s no secret that plastics, tin cans and other man-made products are detrimental when thrown carelessly into the environment.
 However, Rojel also worries about the organic trash that people occasionally throw into nature.
-Organic trash, such as an apple core or orange peel are not part of this original ecosystem and because of this, we don’t know what type of impact it could have on the environment and wildlife.
+Organic trash, such as an apple core or orange peel, is not part of the original ecosystem and because of this, we don’t know what type of impact it could have on the environment and wildlife.
 Guides and park staff try to educate and encourage guests to “leave without a trace,” by bringing all organic and non-organic trash home.